OAndreae/Battleships/README.md

 A console-based game of MB's Battleships.

 ## Guidelines
 The final code should be simple and readable: not over-engineered.
-Research the following practices and *then* code the Battleships application, implementing the practices.
+Research the following practices and *then* code the Battleships application.

 **Code quality and design topics:**
 * Kent Beck's Four Rules of Simple Design